-Carving has been central to the City and Guilds of London Art School since its establishment in 1879 training wood and stone carvers to the highest level of their craft.
-Carvers trained at City & Guilds continue to play a crucial role in the majority of carving projects undertaken in Britain and the international nature of the student intake ensures an influence in many other parts of the world.
-The school also provides an invaluable resource for several major institutions.
-The workshops of St Paul’s Cathedral, Winchester Cathedral, The Royal Collection and The National Trust all regularly send employees to the School for advanced training in stone carving or wood carving.
+Carving has been central to the Art School since its establishment in 1879.
+Our alumni are very highly regarded, taking up commissioned work as well as positions in the heritage industry, playing a crucial role in the majority of carving projects undertaken in Britain and many other parts of the world.
+The workshops of St Pauls Cathedral, The Royal Collection and The National Trust regularly employ our graduates and use us for advanced training of their existing employees.

-- The design and carving of 14 new grotesques for St Georges Chapel, Windsor Castle
+- The design, modelling and carving of 14 new grotesques for St Georges Chapel, Windsor Castle;

-- Modeling and carving the head of an angel for the Palace of Westminster
+- Modelling and carving the head of an angel for the Palace of Westminster;

-- Four Coats of Arms for the Fishmongers Company
+- The design, modelling and carving of four Coats of Arms for the Fishmongers Company.

-The students are very diverse in age and experience.
-The intake often includes cathedral masons and contemporary fine artists but we have recently helped a skateboarding professional, a ballet dancer and at least one flying trapeze artist into a new career.
-What they all have in common is the ability to develop a “good eye”, an interest in the history of our craft and a great enthusiasm for carving.
-Whilst the majority of students come from the UK, many other countries and cultures are often represented (e.g. Ireland, Spain, Holland Italy, Bulgaria, Australia, New Zealand, Japan, India, Zimbabwe and Barbados, Canada and the United States).
+Historic Carving students are diverse in age and experience.
+A year group will often include cathedral masons and contemporary fine artists but we have helped a skateboarding professional, a ballet dancer and at least one flying trapeze artist into new careers.
+What they all have in common is the ability to develop a good eye, an interest in the history of our craft and a great enthusiasm for carving.
+Whilst the majority of students come from the UK, we have also worked with students from Ireland, Spain, Holland, Italy, Bulgaria, Australia, New Zealand, Japan, India, Zimbabwe, Barbados, Canada and the United States.

-Former students often find work in leading workshops serving the architectural heritage world and the higher reaches of the antiques trade.
-Others set up workshops on their own or with fellow students
+Former students often find work in leading workshops serving the architectural heritage world and the antiques trade.
+Others set up workshops on their own or with fellow students.

-The School’s Alumni have carried out significant amounts of work on buildings including the House of Parliament, Buckingham Palace, Windsor Castle, The Tower of London, St Paul’s Cathedral, Worcester Cathedral, Lincoln Cathedral, Gloucester Cathedral, York Minster, the Globe Theatre, Temple Bar, Brighton Pavilion, Uppark House, and many others
+The Art Schools alumni have carried out significant projects on historic buildings including the Houses of Parliament, Buckingham Palace, Windsor Castle, The Tower of London, St Pauls Cathedral, Worcester Cathedral, Lincoln Cathedral, Gloucester Cathedral, York Minster, the Globe Theatre, Temple Bar, Brighton Pavilion, Uppark House.

-Well known contemporary sculptors who have employed alumni as assistants include: Amish Kapoor; Rachel Whiteread; David Jacobson; and Peter Randal Page.
+Contemporary sculptors who have employed Historic Carving alumni as assistants include Anish Kapoor, Rachel Whiteread, Damien Hirst and Peter Randall Page.